cfpb/design-system/docs/pages/iconography.md

   ### Relative sizing

-  When typing or placing an icon next to Avenir in print or web, all icons should have a similar size.
-We created two sizing grids, a smaller one that fits within the standard circle, and a larger one for icons outside of the circle.
+  When typing or placing an icon next to Avenir Next in print or web, all icons should have a similar size.
+In developing the icons we created two sizing grids, a smaller one that fits within the standard circle, and a larger one for icons outside of the circle.
 This allows icons to have a similar visual prominence, whether inside or outside of the circle.\r

+  \r\r

+  \r

   \r\r